howanghk/homebridge-ewelink/README.md

 [12/13/2017, 9:39:12 PM] [eWeLink] WebSocket messge received:  {"error":0,"deviceid":"XXXXXXX","apikey":"XXXXXXX","sequence":"1513219151735"}
 ```

 The plugin will also listen for announcements via a persistent web socket.
-This allows you to control the device from the likes of Google Home & have Homebridge be kept up-to-date
+This allows you to control the device from the likes of Google Home & have Homebridge be kept up-to-date.

 *Hey Google, turn on the fan*